solnet-aquarium/silverstripe-base-theme/themes/cwp/scss/readme.md

 Sadly the ITCSS git content has been taken down for reference.
 There is a good video that explains the [concept by the creator, Harry Roberts](https://www.youtube.com/watch?v=1OKZOV-iLj4).

+This jist of it:

+Start vague and simple, and slowly focus as you build up your SASS.

+##### Structure
+1. **Settings:** This is your

 #### Object orientated CSS
 [Smashing magazine intro of OOCSS](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/)

+Basically you break down your CSS to components.
+You still have an underlying base CSS which flows through everything.
+Then you further customise for your components, so you avoid overwriting CSS.
+This was a huge issue with Bootstrap.

+If declarations are used over and over again for components, then you can move them up into the objects level.

 ## CWP JavaScript